ShawxingKwok/ITWorks/content/post/sponsor/_index.md

 title: Sponsor
 ---

 Other payment methods would be supported in the near future.
-Thank your taste!

 <img src="alipay.jpg" width="300"/>